slushman/slushman-astro/src/pages/post/avoiding-get_theme_mod-errors.md

 category: ["Code Samples"]
 heroAccount: 'korpa'
 heroPhotographer: 'JR Korpa'
-description: "Discover the secret to avoiding get_theme_mod errors."
+description: "If you're getting an error related to the get_theme_mod function, the solution is simpler than you think.
+Check out this solution."
 slug: avoiding-get_theme_mod-errors
 ---